ankumar/architecture/Patterns/Stateful.md

 # Services, Hard Parts

+In a microservice architecture each service’s database is private to that service in order to ensure loose coupling.
+As a result, it’s challenging to implement transactions and queries that span services.
+The solution is to implement transactions using the Saga pattern and queries using the CQRS pattern.
+In this class you will learn how to implement transactions using the Saga pattern and queries using the CQRS pattern using with Redis.

 1. Apps - **Getting Boundaries Right**
 2. Distributed Data Management - **Data Consistency & Deleting Data, Ex: CCPA**
 3. Purpose-built Databases - **SQL & NoSQL**